 Highland Distillery Tour from Inverness – Itinerary

 We begin the Highland Distillery Tour from Inverness with a photostop in the bustling town of Tain.
 Our first distillery of the day is Glenmorangie.
 Our second distillery will depend on tour times, and as a result could be either Balblair or Dalmore.
 We will have lunch at Storehouse, and then visit our last distillery, which is Glen Ord.
 There will be time, too, for a photostop in the village of Beauly before our return to Inverness.
+If our favoured distilleries (above) are fully booked, we will work to find you alternatives.
+The earlier you book the more likely that you’ll get the chosen distilleries.

 Tain is the oldest Royal Burgh in the country; its charters dating from 1066.
 It is an attractive old town, with good services and great buildings.
 The place is full of stories about Vikings; kings; saintly miracles; pilgrimages and more.
 There is a wonderful collegiate church which we like to visit because of its atmospheric cemetery.